adam0806/AndroidFragmentActivitySwitch/README.md

 # Fragment-Activity-Switch-Example
-In the project, you can know how to bring/receive data to/from next fragment/activity and how to refresh view, data when you "truly" see the view(fragment/activity) . <br>
+In the project, you can know how to communicate data to/from next between fragment and activity and how to refresh view, data when you "truly" see the view(fragment/activity) . <br>
 Best of all, it works when the fragment is in viewpager , slidemenu.
 Further, You can double backpress to leave app